 Can I use my spectacle prescription to order contact lenses?

-No, a spectacle prescription can not be used for contact lenses.
+No, a spectacle prescription can not be used for contact lens.
 Contact lens prescriptions are calculated differently to spectacle prescriptions due to the difference in optics.
 Only your optometrist can determine the correct contact lenses for your eyes and, once fitted correctly, can provide you with a prescription for contact lenses.

 How do I read my contact lens prescription?